-Memphasys Code of Conduct was reviewed by the Board in April 2016 and expanded and updated at that time.
-The Code of Conduct was again reviewed during the 2016/2017 reporting period (June 2017) without change and is published in the Corporate Governance section of the company's website at www.memphasys.com.
+Memphasys Code of Conduct was reviewed by the Board in February 2018 and expanded and updated at that time.
+The Code of Conduct is published in the Corporate Governance section of the Company's website at www.memphasys.com.

 The focus of the Code of Conduct is to ensure that all directors, executives and employees act with the utmost integrity and objectivity in carrying out their duties and responsibilities, striving at all times to enhance the reputation and performance of the Company.